cloudaware/breeze-tools/kubernetes/daemonset/README.md

 # Overview

-This document describes how to create a DaemonSet to run the Breeze agent on every node of a Kubernetes cluster.
+This document describes how to install Breeze on GKE worker nodes with Container-Optimized OS.

-# How it works
+Breeze is to be installed as DaemonSet so that we have an agent on every worker node.
+Due to the Container-Optimized OS image restrictions (the root filesystem is mounted as read-only to protect system integrity) we need to create and mount an additional disk to every node so that we can store agent’s files there.

-DaemonSet starts the container with Breeze agent installer.
-The container has two bind mounts:
+# Required tools

-* `host:/opt > container:/opt`
+* docker
-* `host:/etc > container:/etc`
+* Kubernetes client (kubectl)

-Breeze agent is being run on the host machine.
-A cronjob runs the agent on schedule (every 15 mins).
+* Google Cloud SDK (gcloud)

 # Create Docker image